s-palmer/s-palmer/README.md

 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/sergei-palmer/)

-### For the past 7 years, I've worked in digital marketing, running paid advertising campaigns for both startups and established brands as well getting to grips with the ins and outs of Search Engine Optimisation.
-The last 3.5 years were spent working as a freelance Marketing Consultant, running my own small business while mastering remote collaboration and juggling timezones, whilst living in Vietnam and Taiwan.
+### For the past 7 years, I've worked in digital marketing, running paid advertising campaigns for both startups and established brands as well getting to grips with the ins and outs of Search Engine Optimisation (SEO).
+I've spent the last 3.5 years working as a freelance consultant, running my own small business whilst living in Vietnam & Taiwan, requiring me to master remote collaboration and juggle timezones.

-### In August 2021, I moved back to the UK and am currently learning to code @ [MakersAcademy](https://makers.tech/).
+### In August 2021, I moved back to the UK and recently graduated from the [MakersAcademy](https://makers.tech/) Intensive 16 Software Engineering Bootcamp as part of their Septmber 2021 cohort.

 #### I've worked with: